compiled by Christopher Flaherty from various sources

 You can either:

-b) Visit most stores within a 50 mile radius of the plant--which is the territory covered by it.
+b) Visit most stores within a 50 mile radius of the Dublin plant--which is the territory covered by it.

 c) Call up Old Doc's Soda Shop in Dublin at 1-888-398-10-2-4, or 1-254-445-3939 and they can tell you how much it costs to have "The Real Thing" shipped to you.
-You can even order it on-line now!
-Click on http://www.dublindrpepper.com/Store/entry.htm and all will be revealed.
+You can even order it online right now!
+Click here and all will be revealed.

 Be forewarned that no matter how you buy it from Dublin, there is a 25 case limit.
 Any more than that sold to a single person could violate franchise agreements (because you could be "dealing" if you have more than 25 cases in your possession and transport them into another franchise's territory).